FlowFuse/website/src/blog/2024/04/beginers-guide-to-node-red-varriables.md

 ### Exploring Node variables

 Node variables are specific to each node and are only visible within that node.
 This means we cannot read or write into that variable from outside of the node where it is initialized.
-Ideal for cases where you want to store data specific to a single node, to ensure data isolation and prevent interference with other nodes
+This is ideal for cases where you want to store data specific to a single node, to ensure data isolation and prevent interference with other nodes

 For example, You have a form on a Node-RED Dashboard 2.0, and you want to insert the submitted data into a database along with a unique ID for each submission.
 You can use a node variable to store and track a counter variable in the function node.